Discover the bestselling BillyOh Fraya Log Cabin

 How Long Does a Wooden Shed Last?

-Wood is favoured by its strength-to-weight ratio, which is better than most types of steel.
+Wood is favoured for its strength-to-weight ratio, which is better than most types of steel.
 Because of this, it’s a commonly used material for garden buildings, including sheds.
 In this blog, we’re about to find out how long a wooden shed can last.
-We’ll also explore the factors influencing its longevity; read on for answers!
+We’ll also explore the factors influencing its longevity, so read on for answers.

 What’s the Average Lifespan of Wooden Sheds?